yonis-savary/sharp-php/Docs/env/storage.md

 [< Back to summary](../home.md)

-# 📦 Storage
+# 📁 Storage

-[Storage](../../Classes/Env/Storage.php) is a classe that modelise a file directory
+[Storage](../../Classes/Env/Storage.php) is a class which represent a file directory

 ## Usage